0xbaaaadf8/chromeos-session/README.md

 ## Compatability with traditional GNU/Linux systems

 The plan is to port most functionality from ChromeOS (picture import, volume control etc.) However, in order to do this, someone needs to write d-bus services (this is how the binary communicates with system).
 As I don't know a thing about d-bus, and trying to learn how to write said services, I'm leaving the example files alone.
-However, I believe the prebuilt binaries have stubbed data (fake Wi-Fi networks, fake Bluetooth devices, fake sound outputs and inputs, and so on,) so I might need to get the binaries from a Chromium OS build: [https://arnoldthebat.co.uk/wordpress/chromium-os/]
+However, the prebuilt binaries have stubbed data (fake Wi-Fi networks, fake Bluetooth devices, fake sound outputs and inputs, and so on,) so I (probably) need to get the binaries from a Chromium OS build: [https://arnoldthebat.co.uk/wordpress/chromium-os/]

 I've tried running the binaries from ArnoldTheBat's "Camd64OS_R74-11895.B-Vanilla" build, but these cause a segmentation fault, even with all the requested library files.
 I suspect it's because of various missing files (like not copying /usr/share/chromeos-assets.)
 The binary didn't want to give me a log, so I'm left with a binary with stubbed data for now.